 Unfortunately, while it is worth every dime, the SG comes with a price tag that’s a little too steep for some players.
 So, Epiphone gives us the G-400, their version of the Gibson SG.
 Epiphone is owned by Gibson, and makes some of the best budget alternatives to Gibson guitars.

 This might make the comparison seem a little unfair from the beginning.
 Gibson is one of the finest guitar companies in the world, and Epiphone specializes in affordable guitars for beginners and intermediate players.
 It's a no-brainer, right?

 Maybe not.
 I have long been of the opinion that you don't need to spend a bunch of cash to grab a great guitar, and I think Epiphone is one of those brands that proves my point.
 So, the question isn't so much which guitar is better, but which is better for your needs and budget.

 I also think it’s important to avoid the notion that Epiphones are low-budget knock-offs.
-While the G-400 certainly will never be on-par with the SG, it is a quality instrument that just might be a better choice for some players.
+While the G-400 certainly will never be on-par with the SG, it is a quality instrument that just might be a better choice for some players, and one of the best electric guitars under $500.
 Are you one of those players?
 Well, read on and find out.

 Birth of the SG

 You might not know this, but the Gibson SG design first came about as a replacement for the Gibson Les Paul.
 In the late 1950s the Fender Stratocaster was giving Gibson heavy competition in the solid-body guitar market, so they set about redesigning a Les Paul with a lighter double-cutaway design that might be a little more appealing to then-modern players.